jerryli99/reverse-engineering-journey/README.md

 ### Stage 3:

-Start writing programs that use data structures (linked lists, lists, queue, stack, trees, graphs) and threads.
+Start writing programs that use data structures (linked lists, lists, queue, stack, trees (recursion involved..), graphs) and threads.
 See the assembly, and then try to make sense of it.

 Start mixing data structures and threads.
 See how they work.